Contra Celsum: Modern

 Early modern scholarly assessments of Origen's Contra Celsum took a very negative view of it.
 The German scholar Franz Overbeck (1837–1905) derided Origen for his "base method of dispute".
 Robert Bader argued that the supposed ability of modern scholars to reconstruct Celsus's original text is illusory.
 The theologian Carl Andresen (1909–1985) went even further, claiming that Origen had quoted Celsus selectively and out of context in such a way that his portrayal of Celsus's arguments is completely inaccurate.
 The German philologist Heinrich Dörrie (1911–1983) questioned Origen's philosophical competence.
-In the mid-twentieth century, scholarly assessment of Contra Celsum began to become less overtly negative; Horacio E. Lona's De 'Wahre Lehre' des Celsus was less derogatory towards Origen than the writings of previous scholars.
+In the mid-twentieth century, scholarly assessment of Contra Celsum began to become less overtly negative; Horacio E. Lona's Die 'Wahre Lehre' des Kelsos was less derogatory towards Origen than the writings of previous scholars.
 In the late twentieth century, the commentators Marcel Borret and Henry Chadwick both took positive assessments of Origen's criticism, drawing attention to Origen's formally correct logic and his philosophical competence.

 Modern scholars now generally assess Contra Celsum in a positive light.
 Most scholars reject Andresen's view that Origen falsified or intentionally misrepresented Celsus's work, noting that Origen's highly complex and philosophical refutations imply that he viewed Celsus as having a high level of intellectual competence and that he was worthy of a serious, scholarly response.
 Scholars also note that Origen makes continuous reference to the ancient rules of dialectal debate, as well as his intention to follow those rules to the letter.
 Furthermore, it seems implausible that Origen would devote so much time and attention to refuting Celsus unless he was actually refuting what Celsus had written.
 Adam Gregerman and John Anthony McGuckin both praise Origen for his intellectual honesty, with Gregerman noting that "even at his most dismissive, Origen quotes and responds to Celsus' views."